John Volanthen

 John Paul Volanthen, (born June 1971) is a British cave diver who undertakes cave rescues through the Cave Rescue Organisation, South and Mid Wales Cave Rescue, and the British Caving Association.
-In 2018, he played a leading role in the Tham Luang cave rescue.
+In 2018, he played a leading role in the Tham Luang cave rescue, for which he was made a Thai Knight Grand Cross of the Order of the Direkgunabhorn and received the UK's George Medal.

 He cave-dives as a hobby and conducts rescues as a volunteer.
 He works as an IT consultant in Bristol.

 Early life and education

 Volanthen was born in June 1971, and grew up in Brighton, England.
-Volanthen's surname is an anglicised spelling of the Swiss surname "Vonlanthen" — his paternal grandfather was Swiss.
+Volanthen's surname is an anglicised spelling of the Swiss surname "Vonlanthen"; his paternal grandfather was Swiss.
 He attended Longhill High School in Rottingdean, and later De Montfort University in Leicester where he studied electronics.

 Caving and rescues

 Early interest

 Volanthen's interest in caving began when he was a scout.
 He began cave diving through a social club when he attended college.